tubearchivist/docs/mkdocs/docs/settings.md

 - This will **consume** the files you put into the import folder: Files will get converted to mp4 if needed (this might take a long time...) and moved to the archive, *.json* files will get deleted upon completion to avoid having duplicates on the next run.
 - For best file transcoding quality, convert your media files with desired settings first before importing.
 - Maybe start with a subset of your files to import to make sure everything goes well...
-- Follow the logs to monitor progress and errors: `docker-compose logs -f tubearchivist`.
+- A notification box will show with progress, follow the docker logs to monitor for errors.

 ## Embed thumbnails into media file
 This will write or overwrite all thumbnails in the media file using the downloaded thumbnail.
-This is only necessary if you didn't download the files with the option *Embed Thumbnail* enabled or want to make sure all media files get the newest thumbnail.
-Follow the docker-compose logs to monitor progress.
+This is only necessary if you didn't download the files with the option *Embed Thumbnail* enabled or you want to make sure all media files get the newest thumbnail.

 ## ZIP file index backup
 This will backup your metadata into a zip file.
 The file will get stored at *cache/backup* and will contain the necessary files to restore the Elasticsearch index formatted **nd-json** files.
 For data consistency, make sure there aren't any other tasks running that will change the index during the backup process.
 This is very slow, particularly for large archives.